-- Any clothing with writing, pictures, or symbols which enhance the image, or through direct appeal, promotes the use or consumption of tobacco, drugs, alcohol, and gang related items - Any clothing with writing, pictures, or symbols which are suggestive, obscene, or distasteful. - Sleeveless or half shirts that leave shoulders uncovered, mid section showing, or undergarments viewable. - Shorts, dresses, or skirts significantly shorter than mid thigh.
-Body contour shorts (spandex) must be covered by shorts or other clothing articles that conform to the dress code.
-Example - a shirt over spandex that extends to mid thigh length. - Pants or shorts worn in a manner that reveals undergarments.
-Example - pants worn well below the waist line. - Outdoor attire (jackets). - Hats, bandanas, hoods, etc. - Excessive, suggestive, or revealing ripped or torn clothing. - Wallet chains or like items. - Bare or stocking feet. - Bedroom slippers, rollerblades, shoes with wheels, or other non-traditional footwear. - .
-Backpacks will not be allowed in classrooms or hallways without prior administrative approval. - No body art is allowed at the middle school. •
+- Any clothing with writing, pictures, or symbols which enhance the image, or through direct appeal, promotes the use or consumption of tobacco, drugs, alcohol, and gang related items. - Any clothing with writing, pictures, or symbols which are suggestive, obscene, or distasteful. - Sleeveless or half shirts that leave shoulders uncovered, mid section showing, or undergarments viewable. - Shorts, dresses, or skirts significantly shorter than mid thigh in length or are not visible (covered up by a top).
+Body contour shorts (spandex) must be covered by shorts or other clothing articles that conform to the dress code. - Pants or shorts worn in a manner that reveals undergarments.
+Example - pants worn well below the waist line. - Outdoor attire (iackets) - Hats, bandanas, hoods, etc. - Excessive, suggestive, or revealing ripped or torn clothing. - Wallet chains or like items. - Bare or stocking feet. - Bedroom slippers, rollerblades, shoes with wheels, or other non-traditional footwear. - Backpacks will not be allowed in classrooms or hallways without prior administrative approval. - No body art is allowed at the middle school.

 If a student's manner of dress or appearance is found to be in violation of the dress code, a staff member may ask the student to change, administrative assistance may be sought, or the parent/guardian may be contacted for assistance.
 Student's refusing to comply with the dress code may be subject to disciplinary measures.

 DUE PROCESS